Constitution of Japan: The Emperor (Articles 1–8)

 Under the constitution, the Emperor is "the symbol of the State and of the unity of the people".
 Sovereignty rests with the people, not the Emperor as it did under the Meiji Constitution.
 The Emperor carries out most functions of a head of state, formally appointing the Prime Minister and Chief Justice of the Supreme Court, convoking the National Diet and dissolving the House of Representatives, and also promulgating statutes and treaties and exercising other enumerated functions.
 However, he acts under the advice and approval of the Cabinet or the Diet.

-In contrast with the Meiji Constitution, the Emperor's role is entirely ceremonial, as he does not have powers related to government.
+In contrast with the Meiji Constitution, the Emperor's role is entirely ceremonial, as he does not have even nominal powers related to government.
 Unlike other constitutional monarchies, he is not even the nominal chief executive or even the nominal commander-in-chief of the Japan Self-Defense Forces (JSDF).
 The constitution explicitly limits the Emperor's role to matters of state delineated in the constitution.
 The constitution also states that these duties can be delegated by the Emperor as provided for by law.

 Succession to the Chrysanthemum Throne is regulated by the Imperial Household Law and is managed by a ten-member body called the Imperial Household Council.
 The budget for the maintenance of the Imperial House is managed by resolutions of the Diet.